LIUDONG-gloves/LIUDONG-gloves.github.io/_posts/2019-3-30-Tools for multicollinearity: VIF-2019.md

 ## This document will provide some descriptions and expansions about the variance inflation factor( VIF ).

->A simple way to detect collinearity is to llok at the correlation matrix of the predictors.
+A simple way to detect collinearity is to llok at the correlation matrix of the predictors.
 The most popular way is to examine the correlation matrix of explanatory variables.
->However, there can still be multicollinearity even when all correlations are low, as correlation does not always match collinearity.
-Hence, to find out the more accurate diagnostic, people starts to establish the determinant of the matrix `R`.
+However, there can still be multicollinearity even when all correlations are low, as correlation does not always match collinearity.
+Hence, to find out the more accurate diagnostic, people starts to establish the determinant of the matrix **R**( det**R**).

+> But it still suffers from the similar problem.
+Say, even if determinant is close to one, there still might be multicollinearity among the columns of X. Futher more, both correlations and det**R** do ont reveal the nnumber of coexisting relations and their structure.